History of Corbin Carroll in Timeline

 On February 11, 2026, it was announced that Corbin Carroll would require surgery to repair a broken hamate bone suffered in batting practice.

-In 2026, Corbin Carroll declined an invitation to join the Taiwanese national baseball team for the World Baseball Classic, indicating he would seek a roster spot on the United States national baseball team.
+In 2026, Corbin Carroll was invited to join the Taiwanese national baseball team for the World Baseball Classic but declined in favor of potentially joining the United States national baseball team; however, he did not play due to injury.